How Much Do Salon Owners Make? Tips for You to Earn More

 Businesses like CPAs, attorneys, contractors, and product companies regularly raise their prices.
 For a small business like a personal care salon, this does not have to be any different.
 Most clients would not be surprised if the price of their treatment goes up.

 Each year, inflation increases by around 3%.
-Keeping up with this inflation requires that the prices are increased from time to time.
+We’re all aware that in the past years, that number was higher than ever due to events we have no control over.
+Keeping up with this inflation requires that the prices be increased from time to time.

 Trafft